FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

   3. The system presents the personalized schedule
 * **Alternative Flows and Exceptions**
   * If the conference organizer hasn't generated the schedules, the attendee won't be able to consult the schedule
-  * If all the sessions are full, no schedule will appear
+  * If the user didn't obtain a schedule, no schedule will appear

 #### Notify/Survey Attendees about Events
 * **Actors** - event organizer